02A

 Elephant

 Evolution is a slow-moving beast.
 The changes in protein pairing of any specific genome take millennia after millenia to manifest.
-Thus, while the Woolly Mammoth is not currently stomping its way across the tundra, the animal’s code is in fact almost 100% still alive in today’s Asian elephants.
+Thus, while the woolly mammoth is not currently stomping its way across the tundra, the animal’s code is in fact almost 100% still alive in today’s Asian elephants.
 Precisely, the two mammals share a 99.6% similar DNA makeup.
 While this may seem like a small number, it’s still an enormous challenge to overcome - more possible today than ever with modern genetic engineering knowledge and technology.
-And the scientists at Colossal are leading the globe in research and progress into bringing the Mammoth back - closing this .4% of genome similarity through the use of CRISPR genome editing.
+And the scientists at Colossal are leading the globe in research and progress into bringing the mammoth back - closing this .4% of genome similarity through the use of CRISPR genome editing.

 [ Mammoth bone DNA Sample ]